ErpNetDocs/tech/modules/logistics/inventory/inventory-control/issue.md

 You can enter a Zero quantity if it is necessary.
 If you enter zero quantity, all entered quantities before, will be set to zero.

-If the Executed bar is left with zero, this will be interpreted as the product having received "0 pcs".
-In the final receipt store transaction, there will be no lines for the product.
+If the Executed bar is left with zero, this will be interpreted as the product having deducted "0 pcs".
+In the final issue store transaction, there will be no lines for the product.

 ![Issue](pictures/inv_con_issue_zeronew.png)

 ## Create an issue store transaction